plugCubed/plugCubed/README.md

 Find all information and installation informations at http://plugCubed.net/

 ### Issues / Feature Requests
-Please use our [bug tracker](http://issue.plugcubed.net/) to report a bug report / feature request / enhancement.
+Please use our this repository's Github issues to report a bug report / feature request / enhancement.

 ### Developers
 * Thomas "TAT" Andresen
+* Sam "Henchman" Mills
-* "Unnoen"
+* Alex "Thedark1337" Pham

 ### Translations
 If you want to help out translating plug&#179; to different languages please use [our project at CrowdIn](https://crowdin.net/project/plug3).